JAmwenya/alx-higher_level_programming/0x00-python-hello_world/README.md

 9. Easter Egg - Write a Python script that prints "The Zen of Python", by TimPeters, followed by a new line.

 10. Linked list cycle - technical interview preparation question in C language

+11. Hello, write - script that prints to the standard error stream

+12. Compile - a script that compiles a Python script file

+13. ByteCode -> Python #1 - python function that disassembles functions